Brooklyn-Style/Magic_Roll/README.md

 - `Backspace` after repeats or if more than 400ms has passed since the last keypress.
 This gets backspace off the pinky and brings up the index's usage.

 #### <ins>*Right Half:*
-Almost all of the consonants have been placed on this side to minimize one-handed strings, with the top row being prioritized to keep scissors low.
+Almost all of the consonants have been placed on this side to minimize one-handed strings and outrolls, with the top row being preferred to keep scissors low.
 Magic is then used to mitigate the remaining uncomfortable 2U row jumps.

-`N` is similar to `H` in that it comes before another consonant the majority of the time so it goes on the pinky.
-The rest of the letters aren't nearly as unidirectional but they've still been arranged to make the most common bigrams inrolls.
+`N` is similar to `H` in that it usually comes before a consonant so it goes on the pinky.
+The rest of the letters aren't nearly as unidirectional but even so, they've been arranged for inrolls.

 The `BGK` inner index column puts `NG` on the home row and `BL` on the same row.
-It also achieves the lowest "word effort" on the Cyanophage analyzer compared to other arrangements. `B`'s placement *does* lose some inrolls but it's better than overloading the pinky like some other layouts do.
+It also achieves the lowest "word effort" on the Cyanophage analyzer compared to other arrangements.
+Even though this placement *does* lose some inrolls, it's better than overloading the pinky like some other layouts do.

 `D` on the top row makes it + `B`, `G`, and `K` easily alt-fingerable. `M` pairs nicely with the other index letters in terms of SFBs once `MB`/`BM` gets fixed with magic.